 Without the use of Divisional charts you can not unlock mysteries which lies within a Horoscope.

-Divisional charts should be used along with natal birth chart(d-1) then only you can read a horoscope effectively.
+Divisional charts should be used along with a natal birth chart(d-1) then only you can read a horoscope effectively.

-Suppose in a Horoscope you want to know about mother, property or domestic environment here, obviously, you will look into the 4th house in Horoscope first.
-But in order to get a complete view and predictions related to the 4th house, you need to give attention to divisional chart Chaturthamsa ( D-4) which will give you a complete insight on affairs related to 4th house of a Horoscope.
+Suppose in a Horoscope you want to know about mother, property, or domestic environment here, obviously, you will look into the 4th house in Horoscope first.
+But in order to get a complete view and predictions related to the 4th house, you need to give attention to divisional chart Chaturthamsa ( D-4) which will give you a complete insight on affairs related to the 4th house of a Horoscope.

 In nutshell, Without the use of relevant divisional charts, you can not predict effectively.

-This article of mine will lead you to every aspect of the divisional chart and includes following topics:
+This article of mine will lead you to every aspect of the divisional chart and includes the following topics: